 The inside students were great!!!
 I really enjoyed my time there and I was able to see them in a different light.
 You see, I’ve never been to prison and I don’t know anyone that’s currently in one.
 I have been around ex-felons, but inside is a different experience.
 We were only allowed to go by first names or nicknames for privacy concerns.
 But some of our activities involved deeper discussion and intimate details that clued me into certain things about the inside students.

 I was sitting next to men that would never see the light of day as a free man and it got to me.
 They call it Death by Incarceration and it’s when you are given life without parole, especially for someone that has been in prison since 18 years of age or less.
-Freddie was one of the guys and he was convicted in 1969 at 17 and he is currently 64 years of age.
+Freddie was one of the guys and he was convicted at 17 and served over 47 years.
 His poetry in class was so beautiful and he has a calm and warm demeanor.
 Received awards for putting together a resource center for inmates and their families during visiting hours and a model insider.
 The other men, a few just by talking with them you could tell they were lifers as well, but we were not supposed to ask.
 But it humbles you because they are not allowed to have the internet, maybe TV, but most don’t or didn’t know the weather because they are locked up.

 I have the chance to possible train and teach in the prison starting next year and I am seriously considering it.
 I loved my interaction with the inside students and I got a chance to change my perspectives because I seen things first hand.
 The prison system is messed up and there’s a lot of things that are wrong that we need to fix…..including sending minorities kids to prison for life.
 I sat across from these men who entered the system before they hit 18 and are know pushing upwards of 50 years of age or more.
 Men that haven’t experienced buying their first apartment, working at their dream job, going to happy hour with friends or just hanging outside and walking to the park while breathing in the air.
 They missed all of that and will miss many more things because of their incarceration.
 I’m not saying that a person shouldn’t be punished, but after a certain time those Death by Incarceration people should be reevaluated and assessed if prison is still a good fit.